01 December 2021

 Many people with psoriasis note that their symptoms are affected by weather change, with some experiencing worsening symptoms during the colder months.
 This is likely caused by lower levels of sunlight and the combination of colder and drier air.
 So, we thought we would revisit our top tips for taking care of your psoriasis this winter.

-The drying effects of central heating can be unpleasant for psoriasis, so you may find it helps to have a humidifier in the bedroom while you sleep to add moisture back into the air.
+- The drying effects of central heating can be unpleasant for psoriasis, so you may find it helps to have a humidifier in the bedroom while you sleep to add moisture back into the air.
+Alternatively, placing a bowl of water near radiators can help with this too.

 Please remember that while it may be tempting to use sunbeds for your psoriasis during winter, there are some important things to remember.
 It’s important to be aware that sunbeds are NOT the same as UV light therapy given in a hospital.
 Hospital-based UV treatment uses only the specific part of the spectrum that is useful to treat psoriasis, whereas many sunbeds use mostly, or entirely, UVA light which is ineffective for treating psoriasis on its own.
 Using sunbeds means taking on the significant risks that come with UV exposure, without much of the benefit to psoriasis.

-If you would like any further information, advice or support regarding psoriasis or psoriatic arthritis this winter, please contact our helpline, either by phone on 01604 251 620, email on firstname.lastname@example.org or WhatsApp 07387 716 439.
+If you would like any further information, advice or support regarding psoriasis or psoriatic arthritis this winter, please contact our helpline, either by phone on 01604 251 620, email at email@example.com or WhatsApp on 07387 716 439.